jackyaz/vncexplorer/README.md

  the relevant configuration of the customer system - to help RealVNC Support diagnose and resolve customer support tickets more efficiently.

 ## Installing / Getting started
-The latest release is available at: https://github.com/RealVNC/vncexplorer/releases/latest
+The latest release is available in the [Releases](https://github.com/RealVNC/vncexplorer/releases/latest) section

 Simply extract the ZIP or tar.gz file from the link above and run with administrative priveleges on your system.

 Platform specific details below:

 ### AIX/Solaris/HPUX/Linux/OSX
 #### Data collected
 The contents of /etc/vnc, /etc/pam.d, contents of user .vnc directory, currently running VNC processes, current user environment, X11 configuration information, system IP addresses, installed VNC packages, system hardware details, vnc license information Private keys and chat history are NOT included

 #### Using (AIX/Solaris/HPUX/Linux/OSX)